Superstar of STEM

 Why engage with me?

 The combination of my geological expertise and my experience from the Superstars of STEM program means I can communicate geology to all levels of understanding, from primary school level and beyond, in both basic and highly technical terms.
 As a geologist, my job is to find out how the rocks got there, where the rocks came from and what the rocks have been through.
 It is also my job to spark an interest in the world around us by creating a sense of wonder that an understanding how the world developed can evoke.
+As someone that works in policy development and implementation, I can express how Science is important across many sectors.
+I can also share the many different career paths that are possible with STEM qualifications.

 I have a passion in helping people understand the importance of science to the community and advocating for young people to pursue a career in STEM.
 I like to mix my science stories with personal experiences that may be relatable to the audience such as my experiences working with Chron’s Disease, a chronic illness, and how I went on to university and completed a PhD after failing year 12 due to illness and the obstacles faced along the way.